ManishPatidar806/MediaMaster/README.md

 # Media-Master
-Media Master System  in PHP is used to create, manage, and improve the digital experience of your customers.
-A CMS is a piece of software that allows users to collaborate on the creation, editing, and publishing of digital material such blog posts.
+Media Master System  is used to create, manage, and improve the digital experience of your customers.
+It is a piece of software that allows users to collaborate on the creation, editing, and publishing of digital material such blog posts.

 Prerequisite:
 For using this project you have to create a database using 'cms_project.sql' file.